 Bomb: The Race to Build –and Steal–the World’s Most Dangerous Weapon by Steve Sheinkin

 Another knock-out nonfiction book from the talented Steve Sheinkin!
-I’m so impressed how Sheinkin makes this story come ALIVE like it’s an adventure / mystery / thriller and not real life.
+I’m so impressed by how Sheinkin makes this story come ALIVE like it’s an adventure/mystery/thriller and not facts.
 Well, they do say truth is stranger than fiction.
-But usually it’s written like it’s duller than dirt.
+But usually, it’s written like it’s duller than dirt.
 This book is a great exception — totally engaging and kept my interest.

 Untamed The Wild Life of Jane Goodall by Anita Silvey, forward by Jane Goodall

 This is not your average biography for kids with small font and ugly black and white photos.
 No, it’s so much better!
 Untamed is an excellent depiction of Jane Goodall’s life with kid-friendly language using kid-appealing layouts of colorful photos.
 Interesting insets throughout describe tips for kids and information such as sign language.
 I love the Gombe Family Scrapbook at the end with some of the significant chimps in Jane’s life.
 I also found it really interesting to learn how this English girl read about Africa as a child and fell in love with it.